-I’ve talked about how using separate browser for personal and professional tasks can help you to become more productive.
+I’ve talked about how using separate browsers for personal and professional tasks can help you to become more productive.
 As you receive links from your clients and colleagues, you’ll find that choosing where the links should go becomes a hindrance.
 Let’s address that problem with this utility.

-Choosy prompts you with a selection of available or running browsers for every clicked links.
+Choosy prompts you with a selection of available or running browsers for every clicked link.
 You’ll notice that the browsers are laid out in a circular position from the location of the link which provides a quick way to select available browsers.

 You don’t have to choose which browser you want to use every time you click on a link.
 You can tell Choosy to always open the link in your favorite browser under behavior setting.
-Instead of the hindering “choose your browser” prompt, you’re going to use the Advanced feature that lets you configure rules that decide the default browser for every links based on the source of application or the web address.
+Instead of the hindering “choose your browser” prompt, you’re going to use the Advanced feature that lets you configure rules that decide the default browser for every link based on the source of application or the web address.

 The rules above tells Choosy to open every web address that contains company name in Google Chrome.1 Usually, every website you visit will include a particular string that represents the company.
 For example, if you use Slack, the site will be